ArloL/dotfiles/firefox.markdown

         * Only Loop
     *  Place controls within the video player
     * Ads Management
-        * Disable Block ads
+        * Block ads: disabled
     * Playback speed
         * Override default playback speeds: disabled
         * Control the playback speed with the mouse wheel when the mouse cursor is over the video player and the “Control” key (Ctrl) is pressed: disabled
     * Autoplay
         * Disable autplay: enabled
-        * Prevent videos loaded in background tabs from automatically playing: disabled
+        * Prevent videos loaded in background tabs from automatically playing: enabled
         * Pause videos playing in background tabs when a video starts playing in the foreground tab: disabled
     * Mini player
         * Launch a mini player when scrolling down to read comments: disabled